Why You Still Need a Solar Water Heater (Even If You Have Solar Panels)

 In reality, heating water with electricity, even if it’s solar-generated, is still one of the most energy-intensive tasks in your home.
 That’s why even if you already have solar panels, you still need a dedicated solar water heater like Solar Thermo Tank.
 Here’s why.

-Solar PV Panels vs. Solar Water Heaters: What’s the Dif-
+Solar PV Panels vs. Solar Water Heaters: What’s the Difference?

 Solar water heaters, on the other hand, convert sunlight directly into heat using collectors.
 They store hot water in insulated tanks for household use.
 Unlike electric heaters powered by your solar panels, this system bypasses conversion losses and gives you hot water faster, cheaper, and more sustain-ably